Retirement Savings on Track? How Much You Should Have by 55 and 60

 Profit and prosper with the best of expert advice - straight to your e-mail.

-As you develop your plan, you must establish your ideal retirement age.
-Will you throw in the towel at 62 as soon as you can collect Social Security, wait until your full retirement age (67 for people born on or after 1960) to collect all your benefits or delay taking Social Security until you are 70 to get 30% more?
-If you are married, will you retire at the same time as your spouse?
-Do you plan to transition to a new career?
+As you develop your plan, try to establish your ideal retirement age.
+Will you throw in the towel at 62 as soon as you can collect Social Security, wait until your full retirement age (67 for people born on or after 1960) to collect all your benefits, or hold off until 70 when you'll get 30% more in Social Security benefits?

 It's also a good time to assess your spending needs and determine how much you’ll need in retirement.
 If the idea of doing a detailed budget stresses you out, Carson says you should have a general idea of how much money is coming in and going out and determine which expenses may be variable and which are fixed.

-The variable column could include travel, emergencies, house repairs, health care bills not covered by insurance and new vehicles.
-Fixed expenses may include rent or mortgage payments, utilities, health insurance, transportation and taxes.
+The variable column could include travel, emergencies, house repairs, health care bills not covered by insurance, and new vehicles.
+Fixed expenses may include rent or mortgage payments, utilities, health insurance, transportation, and taxes.

 After that, think about what expenses may go up or down once you retire to get an idea of how much you’ll need.
 It’s also a good idea to start thinking about where you plan to live out your retirement years, whether aging in place, downsizing or moving to a more expensive location.

-Work on your debt
+Work on reducing your debt

-The mid-50s to early 60s is also the time to plan for your debt if you have any.
+The mid-50s to early 60s is also the time to reduce your debt if you have any.
 Work on paying down any high-interest-rate credit cards or loans, and consider whether you will pay off your mortgage before you exit the workforce.
-If you want to lower your bills in retirement and are saving enough, that may be a smart move, especially if you have a high mortgage rate.

-If your cash reserves are low and you have a low mortgage rate, keeping your mortgage while you save more may be a good option.
+If your cash reserves are low and you have a low mortgage rate, keeping your mortgage while you save more may be a better option.
 This is where a trusted financial adviser comes in.

 Don’t forget your will and estate plan.
 You should have one at this point, but if you don’t, Carson says to get on with it!